Phoenix-Ra/RussianRoulette/README.md

 # RussianRoulette
-Minecraft Minigame where only luck can help you
+Minecraft Minigame where only luck can help you.
 For more information: https://www.spigotmc.org/resources/105700/